nicomts/TriviaSharp/README.md

 ## Rankings
 1. Navigate to "Rankings" page.
-2. You will see the top 20 users with the highest scores.
+2. You will see the top 20 Quiz Sessions with the highest scores.

 ## Change Password
 1. Login as a user (admin or regular user).